end2endzone/end2endzone-hugo/content/blog/2015-03-15-how-to-make-a-time-lapse-video-with-free-tools-and-a-dslr-camera.md

 The following article will explains how I managed to make a nice time-lapse video with a DSLR using only free software.

-Click here to jump to the [Final Results][2] section and see the video.
+Click here to jump to the [Final Results](#Final_results) section and see the video.

-# <span id="Prepare_you_gears">Prepare you gears</span>
+# Prepare you gears

-## <span id="Mandatory_gears_for_time-lapse_videos">Mandatory gears for time-lapse videos</span>
+## Mandatory gears for time-lapse videos

-### <span id="Tripod">Tripod</span>
+### Tripod

 This one is obvious.
 You need a tripod to make sure that all images are aligned the same directions.
 The field of view must be identical for all captured images.
 You do not want to see the background of the event moving during the video but only your subject.

-### <span id="Intervalometer">Intervalometer</span>
+### Intervalometer

 An intervalometer is a remote trigger with the added capacity to trigger the camera shutter at regular intervals.
 It is mandatory if you want to do time-lapse image capturing.
 It is not used to reduce camera shake since the photographer does not take any actions on the camera during the capturing process.

-## <span id="Useful_stuff">Useful stuff</span>
+## Useful stuff

-### <span id="Calculator">Calculator</span>
+### Calculator

 A calculator is useful if you go out in the field for your capturing session.
 For most time-lapse projects related to capturing the nature, it would be wise to bring a camera with you for calculating the perfect interval for your desired effect.
-See the section [_Calculating the best interval_][3] for details.
+See the section [_Calculating the best interval_](#Calculating_the_bestinterval)&nbsp;for details.

-## <span id="Tools_you_wont_need">Tools you won’t need</span>
+## Tools you won’t need

-### <span id="Flashes">Flashes</span>
+### Flashes

 If you think you may need a flash for taking your shots, you might have to reconsider your project.

 If your intervals are too short (the elapsed time between each photos), the flash might not have the time to recharge between each shots.

 If your intervals are long enough to have your flash recharged, it means that the subject could be positioned differently in the scene resulting in great highlight changes which is really hard to correct in post-production.

 Another issue that the flash might cause is flickering.
-If your scene is not well lighted, there is a high chance that you end up with lots of flickering during the [merging phase][4].
+If your scene is not well lighted, there is a high chance that you end up with lots of flickering during the [merging phase](#Combining_photos_into_a_movie).
 The exposition will vary a lot between each shots and that would not be pleasant to watch.
 Some plugins can help to reduce flickering but it is always better to think about this in pre-production than dealing with it in post-production.

 I am unable to think of a suitable scenario where a flash would be required that also requires long intervals like 5 minutes or more.

-# <span id="Check_your_calculations">Check your calculations</span>
+# Check your calculations

-Don&#8217;t go out and try to shot anything as quickly as possible.
+Don't go out and try to shot anything as quickly as possible.
 I recommend that you take the time to think and evaluate what is the best interval (time between each photos) for your needs.
 Is it going to be seconds, minutes or even hours between each shots ?
 That would greatly change how you need to prepare yourself.

-# <span id="Smooth_or_hard_movement_transitions">Smooth or hard movement transitions?</span>
+# Smooth or hard movement transitions?

-## <span id="Smooth_transitions">Smooth transitions</span>
+## Smooth transitions

 Smooth transitions between each photos means a short interval between each capture.
 Is is used when you want your subject to move slowly or show few changes between each frame so the user can understand the subject movement over time.